maust/image-sorter/README.md

 * pictures into folders by their date and
 * recognize pictures which are part of the same panorama to put them into subfolders

-It moves image files from a *source directory* to a *target directory+ depending on when the photo was taken, using EXIF data and creation date as a fallback.
+It moves image files from a *source directory* to a *target directory* depending on when the photo was taken, using EXIF data and creation date as a fallback.

 Furthermore it tries to recognize image files which are part of a panorama picture, therefore the following criteria are used as of now:
 * the pictures are taken in Manual mode (EXIF ExposureProgram)